 Owned by the Calvet Foundation since 1937 and classified as a Historic Monument, the building houses the Hôtel-Dieu Archaeological Museum (Musée de France), which presents collections from the Cavaillon area from prehistory to the modern period.

-Discover Cavaillon in the Luberon, its history, places to visit, its famous melon and its via Ferrata.
+Discover Cavaillon in the Luberon, its history, the places to visit, its famous melon and its via Ferrata.
+A must-see site for your holidays in the South.

 *Expressions des vacanciers les plus souvent utilisées pour cet établissement